kittynXR/kittynXR/README.md

 - 👋 Hi, I’m @kittynXR
 - 👀 I’m interested in all things XR
 - 🌱 I’m currently learning how to vtuber
-- 💞️ I’m looking to collaborate on virtual digital production
+- 💞️ I’m looking to collaborate on virtual media production
 - 📫 How to reach me: discord kittyn#0001

 <!---